TEACHER APPRECIATION AWARDS NOMINATIONS NOW OPEN - VOTE TODAY!

 • Evaluating your charges to determine whether you were overcharged or there are mitigating circumstances in your case.

-• Conduct an independent investigation into the situation, looking for evidence to exonerate you or other evidence in your favor.
+• Conduct an independent investigation into the situation, looking for evidence to forgive you or other evidence in your favor.

 • Approaching the prosecutor for a plea deal to obtain a lesser charge than you were initially faced with.
 We’re trained negotiators and may be able to get you a better deal than you could achieve on your own.